krishna-waidande/krishna-waidande.github.io/Deployment.md

 #### Advantages:

 No memory issues.
-We can clear all log files, cache or /tmp files when server is stopeed.
+We can clear all log files, cache or /tmp files when the server is stopped.

-Disadvantage:
+#### Disadvantage:

-It is more time consuming.
+It is more time-consuming.